JohnZolton/flashcards/README.md

  - Set # of cards desired to study
  - Sorts cards by due date, displays front of card, and progress bar representing completed cards, and allows editing the front and back of the current card
  - Once answer is shown, rate the card as easy, medium or hard and the next card is displayed
- - Easy cards are removed from the mini-deck and the progress bar updates
+   - Easys are removed from the pile and the progress bar updates
+   - Mediums will be shown again after 5 cards
+   - Hards will be shown again after 3 cards
  - Bound keys to buttons for ease of use (ex: spacebar = next)
  - Saves progress upon closing the window by writing the updated flashcard deck to the original CSV file